kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/kubernetes_services/_index.md

 To use Kubernetes Upstream resources:

-1. Create an upstream resource for your Kubernetes workload.
-The following configuration creates an upstream resource for the Petstore app that listens on port 8080 in the default namespace.
+1. Create an Upstream resource for your Kubernetes workload.
+The following configuration creates an Upstream resource for the Petstore app that listens on port 8080 in the default namespace.
    ```yaml
    apiVersion: gloo.solo.io/v1
    kind: Upstream